Battle of Plassey, 1757

 Ancient and Pre-Sultanate Bengal

 The Pala dynasty emerged in the mid-8th century, with Gopala's rise during a period of political disorder.
-Under Dharmapala and Devapala, the dynasty expanded significantly and made Bengal a central actor in wider South Asian politics.
+Under Dharmapala and Devapala, the dynasty expanded significantly, made Bengal a central actor in wider South Asian politics, and supported Buddhist institutions that tied the region to major intellectual networks.

 Next